-Literacy for Life Foundation
+Auditor's Independence Declaration to Literacy for Life Foundation

-In accordance with Subdivision 60-C of the Australian Charities and Not-for-profits Commission Act 2012, I am pleased to provide the following declaration of independence to the directors of Literacy for Life Foundation.
+In accordance with section 60-40 of the Australian Charities and Not-for-Profits Commission Act 2012, I am pleased to provide the following declaration of independence to the Directors of Literacy for Life Foundation.

-As lead audit partner for the audit of the financial report of Literacy for Life Foundation for the year ended 31 December 2022, I declare that to the best of my knowledge and belief, there have been no contraventions of:
+As lead audit partner for the audit of the financial report of Literacy for Life Foundation for the year ended 31 December 2023, I declare that to the best of my knowledge and belief, there have been no contraventions of:

-- (i) the auditor independence requirements of the Australian Charities and Not-for-profits Commission Act 2012 in relation to the audit; and - (ii) any applicable code of professional conduct in relation to the audit.
+- The auditor independence requirements of the Australian Charities and Not-for-Profits Commission Act 2012 in relation to the audit; and - Any applicable code of professional conduct in relation to the audit.

-Yours faithfully,
+Yours faithfully